-11 day luxury tour around Victoria Falls, Hwange National Park, Mana Pools National Park & Lake Kariba, providing the ultimate safari experience in Zimbabwe.
-You will visit one of the wonders of the world with the roar of the Zambezi over the Victoria Falls ending on the peaceful Lake Kariba.
-Known as the heartlands of Africa see the best Zimbabwe safari on offer.
+An 11-day luxury tour around Victoria Falls, Hwange National Park, Mana Pools National Park & Lake Kariba, provides the ultimate safari experience in Zimbabwe.
+You will visit one of the Natural Wonders of the World with the roar of the Zambezi over the Victoria Falls ending on the peaceful Lake Kariba.
+Known as the heartlands of Africa, see the best Zimbabwe safari on offer.

 You will be met at Victoria Falls Airport by the transfer company who will have your name on a sign and be waiting in arrivals.
 You will be transferred to Victoria Falls River Lodge.
 Set on the Zambezi River just a few KMs above the falls.
 Here you will be able to go on game drives, walks, boat cruises including the sunset cruise which you will do today.
 Also included is a guided tour of the falls and there is a spa at the lodge for any pampering (additional cost).

 We also recommend a helicopter flight over the falls, a morning spent with the anti-poaching unit or a canopy tour.
 We are happy to provide details and book these for you.